-Use sales engagement platforms for personalized, thoughtful outbound interactions.
+Use sales execution platforms for personalized, thoughtful outbound interactions.

-Sales engagement platforms allow your company to have personalized outbound conversations (though they start as one-way interactions) that step into your prospect’s awareness stage with helpful information.
+Sales execution platforms allow your company to have personalized outbound conversations (though they start as one-way interactions) that step into your prospect’s awareness stage with helpful information.

 We have spent a lot of time in other pieces diving into personalization within your SEP, so we won’t camp on that here.
 This piece covers the basics and, if you’re looking for a deeper dive, you can review our sales messaging playbook template.

 At the awareness stage, there are two major strategies for outbound messaging.
 If you have a high-intent prospect, who you believe is already investigating solutions (but has not yet spoken to anyone at your company), then you can move more quickly into a messaging strategy focused on solutions.